Buy now, pay later: how it works and what to look out for

 The main players in the BNPL market are KlarnaClearpay and Zilch.
 In addition, PayPal has a 'Pay in 3' product, while major bank Monzo is also part of the market.
 Klarna alone has about 18 million UK customers, and works with more than 30,000 retailers.

 Some retailers work exclusively with one BNPL provider, meaning there might be limited choice about which to use depending on where you shop.
-For example, Marks & Spencer works solely with Clearpay.

-2. It's interest and fee-free.
-So, managed correctly, it shouldn't cost you a penny to use BNPL
+2. It's interest and fee-free – so managed correctly, it shouldn't cost you a penny to use BNPL

 One of the main draws of BNPL is that it can be completely free for you to use.
 Neither Klarna nor Clearpay charge any interest or fees for using their services.
+And while most providers do charge late repayment fees, if you never miss a repayment then using BNPL shouldn't ever cost you a penny.

 How do BNPL providers make money if they don't charge interest or usage fees?
 Instead of charging you, BNPL providers make money by taking a cut from anything they help a retailer to sell.
 One of their main pitches to retailers is that BNPL can significantly increase sales.